Listen on Soundcloud:

-Ali talks about her journey, from paralysis at age 2 to being the first person in a wheelchair to earn a degree from NYU’s Tisch Drama Department to acting on television to living her dream of performing on Broadway.
+Ali talks about her journey, from paralysis at age 2 to being the first person in a wheelchair to earn a degree from NYU’s Tisch Drama Department to living her dream of performing on Broadway.
 As a special treat, hear Ali sing the first song she ever performed on a stage, which happened when she was 8 years old.

 This is one talented and inspiring woman and you’ll learn about all this and more from her here!

 -I was told my whole life that I could not feel my legs.
 But as I become less afraid of what that means, the more sensation I feel like I’m getting.

 -I was introduced to theater when I was 7 years old, which really is when I remember my life beginning.
 When I found theater, it was like the light at the end of the tunnel.
 When i was injured at age 2, it was really traumatizing and I was very shy.
 I got really shy after the accident.
 Finding theater and being on stage, something happened: I came out of my shell and learned how much I loved playing characters and singing and singing made me feel so good.